cooperhewitt/go-ucd/README.md

         $> sudo cp init.d/ucd-server.sh.example /etc/init.d/ucd-server.sh
         $> sudo service ucd-server start

-If using [cooperhewitt-vagrant](https://github.com/cooperhewitt/cooperhewitt-vagrant) you can use these values:
+If using [cooperhewitt-vagrant](https://github.com/cooperhewitt/cooperhewitt-vagrant), and assuming you cloned this repository and compiled from `/vagrant/go-ucd`, you can use these values:

         UCD_USER=www-data
         UCD_DAEMON=/vagrant/go-ucd/bin/ucd-server